 These brilliant organisms have not just fascinated biologists, but also people across a range of professions.
 For example, software developers have studied ant behaviour to help them design problem-solving operations, or algorithms, for computers.
 Some algorithms have also been inspired by the structure of ant colonies—for example, the Ant Colony Optimization Algorithm.
 The first algorithm was created by studying a trail of ants as they navigated a path between their colony and a food source.

 As the human population continues to grow and crowd into busy cities, architects are taking inspiration from the intricate structures of anthills to make best use of space.
 Several species of ants use their own bodies to build ‘living bridges’ to traverse small crevices.
 Inspired by this, many architects are figuring out how to use materials with high elasticity to make utilitarian structures.

-For as long as anyone can remember, kids have grown up listening to the story of the ant and the grasshopper.
-Ants are also mentioned in religious books, where several myths and beliefs revolve around these tiny creatures.
-In fact, ants have even made it to the realm of science fiction.
-I am sure that Antman is a favourite superhero amongst fans of the Marvel universe!
-So the next time you see an ant, track it down and observe what it’s doing—you may just discover another phenomenal aspect of its life.
+For as long as anyone can remember, kids have grown up listening to the popular story of the ant and the grasshopper from Aesop’s Fables.
+The tale narrates how the hardworking ant stores food for the upcoming harsh winter as against the ignorant grasshopper who wakes up at the last minute and is left with no food for the cold season.
+Ants have also been mentioned in religious books, where several myths and beliefs revolve around these tiny creatures.
+In fact, ants have even made it to the realm of science fiction—Antman is a favourite superhero amongst fans of the Marvel universe!